☝️ The most important facts in brief

 Many hospitals are specifically looking for students from the higher semesters to support them during night shifts.
 This version of student work earns good money thanks to the night allowances, but can also be stressful if you have to be fit to study again the next day.
 With good time management, however, night duty is a promising opportunity for many medical students to pursue gainful employment alongside their studies.

-If you are interested in a night duty job at a particular clinic, it may be advisable to do a clinical traineeship there in advance, which you will need for your studies anyway.
+If you are interested in a night shift job at a particular clinic, it may be advisable to apply there in advance.
+Clinical traineeship which you will need for your studies anyway.